LorelayWilson/fuertafit_check_message/README.md

 - A `bool` indicating whether the message can be formed (`True` or `False`)
 - An explanatory `str` with the reason (success or the missing characters)

+The function includes internal optimizations to improve efficiency when handling very large inputs.
+Depending on the size of the `message` and `chest`, it dynamically chooses the most efficient strategy:

+- If the chest is significantly larger than the message, it only counts relevant characters to avoid unnecessary processing.
+- If the message is longer than the chest, it fails early when missing characters are detected.
+- If both are of similar size, a balanced approach is used.

+This ensures fast and scalable performance even in extreme cases (e.g., long messages or massive character pools).

+The implementation is modular and internally structured into helper functions for character filtering, fast scanning, and comparison logic—improving readability and maintainability.

 ### Rules applied:
 - Ignores spaces in both the message and the chest
 - Case-insensitive (`a` and `A` are treated the same)